 Pyloric stenosis is a narrowing of the pylorus, the opening from the stomach into the small intestine.

 Normally, food passes easily from the stomach into the first part of the small intestine through a valve called the pylorus.
-In pyloric stenosis, the muscles of the pylorus are thickened.
+With pyloric stenosis, the muscles of the pylorus are thickened.
 This prevents the stomach from emptying into the small intestine.

 Vomiting is the first symptom in most children: